nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients.

-2. ClientBook shows a list of clients.
+1.  <ins>User lists clients (UC1).</ins>

-3. User requests to schedule a meeting with a specific client in the list.
+2. User requests to schedule a meeting with a specific client in the list.

-4. ClientBook schedules a meeting with the client.
+3. ClientBook schedules a meeting with the client.

     Use case ends.

+**Extensions**

+* 2a.
+One or more of the given arguments are invalid.

+    * 2a1.
+ClientBook shows an error message.

+      Use case resumes at step 2.

 <br>